G00364694/python-PROJECTS/README.md

-# 52167 -- Programming and Scripting (End of Module Mini Project)
+# 52167 -- Programming and Scripting (End of Semester Project)

 # Topic: Investigating the Fisher's Iris data set